Heated tobacco product: Pax vaporizers

 In 2010, the company Ploom (later rebranded as Pax Labs) launched a butane-powered product used to heat tobacco or botanical products.
 Later models replaced the butane heating with an electric system.
 The Pax 2 vaporizer uses loose plant material such as tobacco or cannabis and remains cool to the touch while the oven heats to one of four temperatures (up to 455 °F).
 The Pax 3 takes 15 seconds to heat up and can be used to heat cannabis flowers.

-Ploom vaporizers
+Ploom

 In January 2016, Japan Tobacco released Ploom, which has been withdrawn from the US.
 The brand remained with Japan Tobacco and the product has been replaced with Ploom Tech, where an aerosol passes through a capsule of granulated tobacco leaves.
-The Ploom brand uses aluminum capsules called Vapodes, where tobacco can heat up to 180 °C. Because the Ploom Tech heats up more, it may generate more harmful emissions.
+The Ploom brand uses aluminum capsules called Vapodes, where tobacco can heat up to 180 °C. Because the Ploom Tech heats up to a higher temperature, it may generate more harmful emissions.
 In January 2019, Japan Tobacco introduced Ploom TECH+ and Ploom S in Tokyo, Japan.

 Sales expanded throughout Japan in 2017.
 Japan Tobacco intended to spend $500 million to increase their heated tobacco manufacturing capacity by late 2018.
 Studies have not been conducted on Japan Tobacco International's Ploom product as of 2017.

 Pulze

-In 2018, Imperial Brands was developing a heated tobacco product named Pulze.
+Pulze is a heated tobacco device developed by Imperial Brands.
+The system is designed to heat specially designed tobacco sticks, known as iD, without burning them, generating an aerosol that contains nicotine.
+Pulze operates with two heating settings: an “Intense” mode, which reaches temperatures of up to approximately 345 °C, and a “Gentle” mode, which operates at approximately 315 °C, both below the combustion threshold of tobacco.

+The Pulze device, together with the iD sticks, was first introduced in 2021 through a pilot launch in the Czech Republic.
+In 2023, Imperial Brands introduced Pulze 2.0, an updated version of the device without an external charging case and with increased battery capacity, initially available in selected European markets, including Italy, Poland, the Czech Republic and Greece.

+In 2024, the company introduced iSENZIA, nicotine sticks made from tea leaves that do not contain tobacco and are designed for use with the Pulze device.

+On 18 September 2025, Imperial Brands announced the launch of Pulze 3.0, with updates to the design, internal technology and usability.